 Texas Risperdal Lawyer

-Risperdal (risperidone) is a medication used to treat severe psychotic disorders.
-It has been linked to many severe side effects, especially when it is prescribed “off-label” to children — a use not approved by the FDA.
-Side effects may include severe weight gain, enlargement of of male breasts (gynecomastia), diabetes, tardive dyskinesia (involuntary movement disorder), and more.
-Even with surgery or life-long medical care, these Risperdal side effects may be permanent.
+Risperdal (risperidone) is a medication used to treat psychotic disorders.
+It has been linked to many severe side effects, especially when it is prescribed “off-label” to children.
+These side effects include “medically serious” weight gain, enlargement of male breasts (gynecomastia), diabetes, tardive dyskinesia (involuntary movements), and more.

 Do I Have a Risperdal Lawsuit?
 Collen A. Clark is a true advocate for his clients and is passionate about helping Texans that have been injured or wronged.
 If you or a loved one has been injured after taking Risperdal, you should contact our lawyers immediately.
 You may be entitled to compensation by filing a Risperdal lawsuit or joining a class action.

 UPDATE: Risperdal Lawsuit Filed by Man Who had Double Mastectomy

 June 24, 2014 — A lawsuit (PDF) has been filed by a 27 year-old man who took Risperdal and developed severely enlarged breasts that had to be treated with a double mastectomy.
 Click here to read more.